Sandboarding: Worldwide

 Sandboarding is practised worldwide, with locations available on every continent except Antarctica.
 The World's Greatest Sandboarding Destinations lists sandboarding destinations in over 65 territories.

-A global sandboarding locations map is also available on sand-boarding.com.
+Sandboarding in Hawaii

+Sand boarding or sand sliding (heʻe one) was a favourite beach pastime on the islands throughout the first half of the 20th century including the outbreak of World War II.

 Sandboarding in Israel

 Drorbamidbar has sandboarding in Israel at Negev Desert not far from Ashalim in Ramat HaNegev.

 Sandboarding in Australia

 Little Sahara on Kangaroo Island in South Australia is a sand dune system roughly covering 2 km2.
 The highest dune is approximately 70 m above sea level.

 Lucky Bay, about 30 km south of Kalbarri, in Western Australia, is another sandboarding hotspot.
 Sandboarding Tours are offered in the area.

 The Stockton dunes, 2.3 hours north from Sydney.
 Stockton Bight Sand Dunes system is up to 1 km, 32 km long, and covers an area of over 4200 ha.
 The massive sand dunes climb up to 40 m high.
 Located only minutes from the centre of Nelson Bay, it is the largest sand dune system in Australia.